ghostowl123/NextAI/README.md

 # NextAI
-This is personal project. you can use as a reference
+This is a personal project for learning purposes.